Volunteering for 2017 Telluride Bluegrass

 - We will only refund the 4-day pass portion of the ticket.

-- If you complete your shifts satisfactorily we will refund you appropriately by check or credit card.
+- If you complete your shifts satisfactorily we will refund you appropriately by credit card.

 What Happens Next?

 Once you submit your application, you will automatically receive an email letting you know we received your application.
 It does not mean you have been accepted.
 All positions are filled on a first-come, first-served basis, the only exception will be a preference for previous recommended Planet Bluegrass volunteers.
-If you are accepted as a volunteer you will receive 3 emails.
+If you are accepted as a volunteer you will receive 4 emails from email@example.com.

 - An acceptance email